A Cyclone satellite orbits Earth

 A winding road to space

-The Cy SAT project began through the Iowa Space Grant Consortium, which is headquartered in Howe Hall but includes the University of Iowa, University of Northern Iowa and Drake University as core affiliates.
-It predated Nelson's arrival on campus in 2006.
+The Cy SAT project began through the Iowa Space Grant Consortium, which is headquartered in Howe Hall but includes the universities of Iowa and Northern Iowa and Drake University as core affiliates.
+It predates Nelson's arrival on campus in 2006.

 Cy sat2